pantale/ReDynELA/README.md

 All results are available, but unfortunately all those results are in binary *.bin files, and you will need the post processor to see it.
 A compiled version of it is in directory PostProcessor, you can use it, but this requires to have the same libraries as mime.
 I'm on an Ubuntu 18.04.4 LTS version.

 	../../PostProcessor/DynELA_post sample_name_without_extension

+## Installation via the Guix package manager

+Users of the [Guix](https://guix.gnu.org/) package manager can install the software into their user profile using

+    guix package -f guix.scm

+This will put the executable `DynELA_solve` onto the shell's search path.
+See the Guix manual for other ways to use the package definition in `guix.scm`.

+Installation was tested with commit `e64ea84392ca85d1ef23ebc5e4c1ec759f29b8cd` of Guix.
+Should it fail with a different version, use

+    guix time-machine --commit=e64ea84392ca85d1ef23ebc5e4c1ec759f29b8cd -- package -f guix.scm

 ***
 Olivier Pantalé
 Full Professor of Mechanics